Level3-REST/site/doc/patterns/patterns.md

 ![](relations.svg){: .center-image}

-IANA's [link relation registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml) may be useful in some API designs, but Level 3's pattern catalogue has chosen to always use extension relations instead of the registry.
-The primary reason is to inform the client of the pattern's context for the relation.
+IANA’s [link relation registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml) may be useful in some API designs, but Level 3’s pattern catalogue has chosen to always use extension relations instead of the registry.
+The primary reason is to inform the client of the pattern’s context for the relation.
 A client can follow the relationship URL to this documentation to learn what the relationship means in the pattern.

 ## Pattern Pages are Link Targets